Unramifiedness of Galois representations arising from Hilbert modular surfaces: Results on the unramifiedness of modular representations in weight

 \subsection{Unramifiedness in the case of surfaces}

 We assume in this section that $g=2$.
 Recall that we are moreover requiring for simplicity that $p$ is inert in $F$.
-We will prove, under the assumption of Frobenius-distinguishness introduced in Proposition \ref{P:nr}, that Galois representations arising from Hilbert modular classes of paritious weights $\kappa=({\bf 1},1)$ are unramified at $p$.
+We will prove, under the assumption of Frobenius-distinguishedness introduced in Proposition \ref{P:nr}, that Galois representations arising from Hilbert modular classes of paritious weights $\kappa=({\bf 1},-1)$ are unramified at $p$.
+We keep the notation as in \S \ref{S:Hecke TW primes} and Proposition~\ref{P:nr}.

-\begin{remark} As mentioned earlier, the assumption of Frobenius distinguishness seems unnecessary.
-Moreover, we can prove the above mentioned result for general totally real fields $F$ and general $p$, as long as for each $\gothp|p$ we have $f_\gothp e_\gothp \leq 2$.
-For simplicity, we treat here only the case of surfaces with $p$ inert, and we will work in more general settings in a later version of this paper. \end{remark}